 A Review of Daniel Smith’s Jean Haines’ Trio of Green Watercolours: Phthalo Turquoise, Cascade Green and Undersea Green

-By Anne Pickersgill
+Words by Anne Pickersgill

 As a life-long hobbyist acrylic portrait and landscape painter, I recently felt like a new challenge.
 I’d always heard that watercolours were tricky to learn, and this was an intriguing and exciting prospect for someone who’d been working with well-behaved acrylics for so long.
 Surely watercolours couldn’t be that difficult to master?
 Wrong!
 Three times out of five, I automatically started to use them like acrylics.
 However, it’s been a lot of fun trying to come to grips with their wonderful unpredictability.
 I am beginning to understand why people get addicted to working with them.